jverzani/SymPyCore.jl/docs/src/introduction.md

 nroots(p)
 ```

+## Solving equations

-## The solve function
+### The solve function

 The `solve` function is more general purpose than just finding roots of univariate polynomials.
-The function tries to solve for when an expression is 0, or a set of expressions are all 0.
+The function tries to solve for when an expression is $0$, or a set of expressions are all $0$.

 For example, it can be used to solve when $\cos(x) = \sin(x)$: